Soft Switching Expert Policies for Controlling Systems with Uncertain Parameters: Conclusion

 \section{Conclusion}

 We proposed a simulation-based two-stage algorithm.
-In the first stage, we select representative systems $f(\cdot,\cdot;\xi^{(j)})$, $j=1,2,...,M$, and synthesize an expert policy for each representative system using a DRL algorithm in a simulator.
-In the second stage, we construct an adaptive policy as a normalized weighted sum of expert policies.
+First, we select representative systems $f(\cdot,\cdot;\xi^{(j)})$, $j=1,2,...,M$, and synthesize an expert policy for each representative system using a standard DRL algorithm in a simulator.
+Second, we construct an adaptive policy as a convex combination of expert policies.
 The weights are adjusted by an OCO algorithm using observations from a real system.
-The effectiveness of our proposed algorithm was empirically validated through numerical experiments.
-One direction for future research is to develop a method that automatically selects representative systems for preparing expert policies.
-Another important direction is to apply our proposed algorithm to fault-tolerant control in complex real-world industrial systems, such as chemical plants, steel plants, or power grids.
+The effectiveness of our proposed algorithm was validated through numerical experiments.
+An important direction for future research is to develop a method that automatically selects representative systems for preparing expert policies.
+Another important direction is to establish closed-loop stability or control performance guarantees for the proposed framework.
+In addition, applying the proposed algorithm to complex real-world systems such as industrial plants is also an important direction.